 What is the Best Rootkit Removal Tool?

 We recommend Comodo Antivirus as the best rootkit removal tool/rootkit scanner available due to its unique security features that play a major role in effectively preventing not just rootkit infections but also a wide range of malware types like trojans, keyloggers, ransomware, adware, and more.
-This free virus removal tool from Comodo guarantees to provide the best protection your PC needs through key security features like:
+This virus removal tool from Comodo guarantees to provide the best protection your PC needs through key security features like:

 - Viruscope: This technology is responsible for monitoring all the processes running on your PC and alerting you when a process acts abnormally or has gone rogue.
 These are indications of a malware infection.
 These unwanted and strange processes can be reversed or undone with the help of this technology.